sunpy/ndcube/joss_paper/paper.md

 such as a default visualization suite.
 The other classes are designed to handle multiple `NDCube` instances simultaneously.

-The ndcube features are designed to be practical tools for end users.
+The features in the ndcube package are designed to be practical tools for end users.
 But they are also powerful bases upon which to build tools for specific types of data.
 This might be a specific number and/or combination of physical types (spectrograms, image cubes, etc.), or data from specific instruments or simulations.